jayharris/dotfiles-windows/README.md

-﻿# JayHarris's dotfiles for Windows
+﻿# Jay Harris's dotfiles for Windows

 A collection of PowerShell files for Windows, including common application installation through `Chocolatey` and `npm`, and developer-minded Windows configuration defaults.